 They certainly don’t want to be left slipping back.

-Now if you are a “Red Letter” follower, then this is going to fly in your face as it does with most of Christendom.
+Now if you are a ‘Red Letter follower’, then this👇🏽 is going to fly in your face as it does with much of Christendom.

-What were the “words of the beginning of Christ?”
+What was the “words of the beginning of Christ?”

 What are the ‘principles of Christ?’